1. TAX OBLIGATIONS

 The watchword here is to be prepared – although no one enjoys considering such things it’s important to check if you have enough life cover, income protection and critical illness cover, especially if it has been a while since you last reviewed things.
 A good starting point is to ask what your employer provides with any shortfalls picked up with individual policies, as cost-effectively as possible.

-stock of your investments to ensure they still reflect your aims and objectives
+Take stock of your investments to ensure they still reflect your aims and objectives and risk profile.

 Over life your priorities will change and you may need to consider a range of needs including planning for school/university fees, paying off your mortgage, and funding your retirement.
 Being proactive allows you stay on track and achieve your desired real life goals.